 Why pigs should not sing

-When I started to get serious on the matter in 2005, I quickly realized that attacking new businesses such as LNG would require entirely new skillsets, entirely new teams to work the new business and of course changes in the chain of command.
+When I started to get serious on the matter in 2005, I quickly realized that attacking new businesses such as LNG would require entirely new skills, entirely new teams to work the new business, and of course changes in the chain of command.

 The first requirement comes out as the most obvious and is readily understood.
 New business means new skills and if they cannot be quickly acquired by the wannabe LNG players, new people need to come on board.
 Senior management usually buys into this pretty quickly.
-After all, its new worker bees under the decider’s wing and old style managers still often define their power by headcount they can make sweat.
+After all, it is new worker bees under the decider’s wing, and old-style managers still often define their power by headcount they can make sweat.

 Still, this is often a challenge as many companies are stingy and try to get those new brains on the cheap.
 You sure know the saying – those who give peanuts usually get elephants.

 The second requirement is far more difficult to implement.
-Old players attacking new lines of business usually have established chains of command and structures which are cast in concrete.
-Those structures have evolved and lived through countless intrigues, copious backstabbing and lots of managerial posturing and scheming.
-Needless to say, that those in position will not appreciate the new competition and tend to keep the new business firmly under their wings.
+Old players attacking new lines of business usually have established chains of command and structures that are cast in concrete.
+Those structures have evolved and lived through countless intrigues, copious backstabbing, and lots of managerial posturing and scheming.
+Needless to say, those in position will not appreciate the new competition and tend to keep the new business firmly under their wings.

 This is most of the time the wrong decision as the old managers have grown in the established business and usually are pretty good at it.
-They usually don’t want to learn new tricks – you know the saying with old dogs and news trick, don’t you?
-So they see only risk, danger, work and lots of problems.
+They usually don’t want to learn new tricks – you know the saying with old dogs and new tricks, don’t you?
+So they see only risk, danger, work, and lots of problems.
 Not the best way to attack new business.

 But then, you will retort, even the established management can grow into the new business if they only have plenty of expert support from within and from outside.
 This, in theory, is possible.
 But it’s not very likely to happen.